 The comparison between castings and forgings can be carried out from 7 aspects.
 You can read comparing castings and forgings from 7 angles to know more about it.

-Forgings and castings are commonly used in metal fabrication processes and are widely used.
+Forgings and castings are commonly used in metalworking processes and are widely used.
 They have their advantages and disadvantages, and it is necessary to choose whether to use forging or casting to complete the processing according to the various performance requirements of the metal parts.
 If you don't know which process your products need to use, don't worry.
 You can send product samples or drawings to HULK Metal.
 As a metal manufacturer, we will help you choose a more suitable process and formulate a complete production solution.
 Fulfill your order faster.

 Forgings have properties that metal parts produced by other processes do not have and have an irreplaceable position in life.
 Of course, different industries have different requirements for forgings, so we need to choose a more suitable forging process to complete the order.
 This will not only improve the production efficiency of the order but also reduce the cost of the order.